 Just don’t wait TOO long or that stench can be unbearable.

 - 3 Tbsp Mayo

 - 4 Tsp.
 Sweet Relish

 - 1/4 Tsp.
 Salt

-- Slice eggs in half and pop out yolks using a small spoon.
+- Once all 8 eggs are peeled, set two of them aside.
+Slice the other 6 eggs in half lengthwise and pop out yolks using a small spoon.
 (Give the eggs a slight squeeze to help the yolks pop out if you're having trouble removing them.)

-- Pipe or spoon filling into egg cavities.
-Garnish with a pickle.
+- Pipe or spoon filling into each egg cavity.
+You should have 12 finished deviled eggs.

 - Garnish with a pickle slice and paprika if desired.